 Measure the m/z difference between two peaks.
 Select a peak (blue arrow) with the Freeze Bar and move the mouse to the left or right.
 Hold the Position Bar (green triangle) above another peak.
-A pop-up window displays the difference between the two peaks (in the example below the difference is 109.92297).
+A tool tip displays the difference between the two peaks (in the example below the difference is 109.92297), relatively intensity, and the m/z difference.
+If the mass difference matches the mass of an amino acid, it also shows the corresponding single letter amino acid code.